huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    Gets the visibility of the map grid overlay.

-   :returns boolean: grid visibility
+   :returns: grid visibility
+   :rtype: boolean

 .. js:function:: utility.setGridVisibility(visible)

    Sets the visibility of the map grid overlay.

-   :param boolean visible: grid visibility
+   :param visible: grid visibility
+   :type visible: boolean

 .. js:function:: utility.getBorderVisibility()

    Gets the visibility of the map's border.

-   :returns boolean: border visibility
+   :returns: border visibility
+   :rtype: boolean

 .. js:function:: utility.setBorderVisibility(visible)

    Sets the visibility of the map's border.

-   :param boolean visible: border visibility
+   :param visible: border visibility
+   :type visible: boolean

 .. js:function:: utility.getSmartPathsEnabled()

    Gets the toggle state of smart paths.

-   :returns boolean: smart paths enabled
+   :returns: smart paths enabled
+   :rtype: boolean

 .. js:function:: utility.setSmartPathsEnabled(enabled)

    Sets the toggle state of smart paths.

-   :param boolean enabled: smart paths enabled
+   :param enabled: smart paths enabled
+   :type enabled: boolean

 .. js:function:: utility.getCustomScripts()

    Gets the list of paths to custom scripts.

-   :returns array: string array of custom scripts paths
+   :returns: string array of custom scripts paths
+   :rtype: array

 .. js:function:: utility.getMainTab()

    Gets the index of the currently selected main tab.
 Tabs are indexed from left to right, starting at 0 (``0``: Map, ``1``: Events, ``2``: Header, ``3``: Connections, ``4``: Wild Pokemon).

-   :returns number: current main tab index
+   :returns: current main tab index
+   :rtype: number

 .. js:function:: utility.setMainTab(tab)

    Sets the currently selected main tab.
 Tabs are indexed from left to right, starting at 0 (``0``: Map, ``1``: Events, ``2``: Header, ``3``: Connections, ``4``: Wild Pokemon).

-   :param number tab: index of the tab to select
+   :param tab: index of the tab to select
+   :type tab: number

 .. js:function:: utility.getMapViewTab()

    Gets the index of the currently selected map view tab.
 Tabs are indexed from left to right, starting at 0 (``0``: Metatiles, ``1``: Collision, ``2``: Prefabs).

-   :returns number: current map view tab index
+   :returns: current map view tab index
+   :rtype: number

 .. js:function:: utility.setMapViewTab(tab)

    Sets the currently selected map view tab.
 Tabs are indexed from left to right, starting at 0 (``0``: Metatiles, ``1``: Collision, ``2``: Prefabs).

-   :param number tab: index of the tab to select
+   :param tab: index of the tab to select
+   :type tab: number

 .. js:function:: utility.getMetatileLayerOrder()

    Gets the order that metatile layers are rendered.

-   :returns array: array of layers.
+   :returns: array of layers.
 The bottom layer is represented as 0.
+   :rtype: array

 .. js:function:: utility.setMetatileLayerOrder(order)

    Sets the order that metatile layers are rendered.

-   :param array order: array of layers.
+   :param order: array of layers.
 The bottom layer is represented as 0.
+   :type order: array

 .. js:function:: utility.getMetatileLayerOpacity()

    Gets the opacities that metatile layers are rendered with.

-   :returns array: array of opacities for each layer.
+   :returns: array of opacities for each layer.
 The bottom layer is the first element.
+   :rtype: array

 .. js:function:: utility.setMetatileLayerOpacity(opacities)

    Sets the opacities that metatile layers are rendered with.

-   :param array opacities: array of opacities for each layer.
+   :param opacities: array of opacities for each layer.
 The bottom layer is the first element.
+   :type opacities: array

 Utility Functions